saran-surya/cassata/README.md

         }
     }

-    // Call the function foo() at your will, and get the data.
+    // Call the function foo(url) with a await call 'await foo(url)' at your will, and get the data.
     ```
   - #### Example of Failure condition from proxy :
     ![](./readme_assets/error.jpg)